 Canada’s political system is based on that of the United Kingdom.
 It is a constitutional monarchy, which means that we recognize the Queen or King as the Head of State, while the Prime Minister is the Head of Government.

-Canada’s Parliament is composed of the King of Canada (who is officially represented by the Governor General), the Senate and the House of Commons.
+Canada’s Parliament is composed of the monarch of Canada (that is, the Queen or King, who is officially represented by the Governor General), the Senate and the House of Commons.
 The Senate has 105 seats and its members are appointed by the Governor General on the recommendation of the Prime Minister.
 The House of Commons consists of 338 members who are elected by Canadian citizens in general elections and by-elections.

 Representation in the House of Commons is based on geographical divisions known as “electoral districts,” commonly referred to as “ridings.”
 The number of electoral districts is established by a formula set out in the Constitution Act, 1867, and one member of Parliament (MP) is elected in each electoral district.
 Canada currently has 338 ridings.